SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.09_Towards_Controllable_Speech_Synthesis_in_the_Era_of_LLM_23P/Sec.02.md

 Transformer-based TTS models often employ an encoder-decoder architecture, where the encoder processes linguistic information (\eg phonemes or text) and captures contextual relationships, and the decoder generates acoustic features (like mel-spectrograms) from these encoded representations, later converted to waveforms by a vocoder.
 TransformerTTS~\cite{li2019transformertts} is one of the first TTS models that apply transformers to synthesize speech from text.
 It utilizes a standard encoder-decoder transformer architecture and relies on multi-head self-attention mechanisms to model long-term dependencies, which helps maintain consistency and natural flow in speech over long utterances.
-FastSpeech~\cite{ren2019fastspeech} is a non-autoregressive model designed to overcome the limitations of autoregressive transformers in TTS, achieving faster synthesis than previous methods.
+[FastSpeech [15]](../../Models/TTS2_Acoustic/2019.05.22_FastSpeech.md) is a non-autoregressive model designed to overcome the limitations of autoregressive transformers in TTS, achieving faster synthesis than previous methods.
 It introduces a length regulator to align text with output frames, enabling the control of phoneme duration.
 FastSpeech 2~\cite{ren2020fastspeech2} extends FastSpeech by adding pitch, duration, and energy predictors, resulting in more expressive and natural-sounding speech.

 ### LLM-Based Models: 基于大语言模型的模型

-LLMs~\cite{devlin2018bert,brown2020gpt3,touvron2023llama,jiang2023mistral}, known for their large-scale pre-training on text data, have shown remarkable capabilities in natural language understanding and generation.
+LLMs~\cite{devlin2018bert,brown2020gpt3,[LLaMA [11]](../../Models/TextLM/2023.02.27_LLaMA.md); jiang2023mistral}, known for their large-scale pre-training on text data, have shown remarkable capabilities in natural language understanding and generation.
 LLM-based TTS models generally use a text description to guide the mel-spectrogram generation, where the acoustic model processes the input text to generate acoustic tokens that capture linguistic and contextual information, such as tone, sentiment, and prosody.
 For example, PromptTTS~\cite{guo2023prompttts} uses a textual prompt encoded by BERT~\cite{devlin2018bert} to guide the acoustic model on the timbre, tone, emotion, and prosody desired in the speech output.
 PromptTTS first generates mel-spectrograms with token embeddings and then converts them to audio using a vocoder.